ekluff/i_love_trains/README.md

 This tool could easily be turned into a gem that manages its own dependencies and has a small CLI for usability.
 It could also be containerized for more advanced dependency management.

+The test suite is poorly structured and not nearly thorough enough for a production application.

 # General notes

 I tried to use a variety of architectural patterns in this application to demonstrate my familiarity with various concepts.
 The code contains extensive comments -- more than I might normally write -- so that the evaluators may gain insights into my thought processes.